-- the Public Sector Employers Act, which establishes the legislative policy framework for exempt staff compensation administration in the public sector - the BCPSEA exempt staff compensation management plan (Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the Public Sector Employers Act. - compensation mandates/direction adopted by the Public Sector Employers' Council from time to time.
-Any adjustments to exempt staff compensation levels must align with the parameters of the prevailing PSEC compensation mandate/direction.
+- the Public Sector Employers Act, which establishes the legislative policy framework for exempt staff compensation administration in the public sector. - The BCPSEA exempt staff compensation management plan (Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the Public Sector Employers Act.

+Compensation mandates/direction facilitated by the PSEC Secretariat from time to time.
+Any adjustments to exempt staff compensation levels must align with the parameters of the prevailing compensation mandate/direction.